Domestic Abuse policy

 Intersectional & Anti‐Racist Practice

-As an organisation we recognise the impact of the intersecting inequalities which specifically leave Black and Minoritised women more likely to experience violence and less able to access support, attention, and justice.
+As an organisation we recognise the impact of the intersecting inequalities which, according to research by Women’s Aid specifically leave Black and Minoritised women more likely to experience violence and less able to access support, attention, and justice.
 We ensure that our practice challenges and addresses racism across our organisation.

 Our values and principles